 Causal factors in poorly performing strategic plans

-My partner, Doug, and I designed the initial version of our strategic planning product, Vision Navigation®, 25 years ago.
+My partner, Doug, and I designed the initial version of our strategic planning product, Vision Navigation®, in the mid 1980’s.
 Though there have been many enhancements since then, the principles underlying our initial design continue to serve our clients today.

 We were prompted to design a new approach based on the experience each of us had had with planning systems that failed us as managers or that had not worked for our early clients.
 There came a day on a long airplane flight when we were able to isolate and name what we believed were the causal factors of plans under-performing.
 Correcting those causal factors was what drove the design of Vision Navigation®.

 The problems we identified:

 - Lack of Focus: We found that many organizations with strategic plans in place still left their employees feeling a “lack of direction” for the company.
 Some of that was attributed to leadership’s failure to communicate, but more often it stemmed from simply taking on too many strategic projects.
 One client we worked with had 125 goals in its previous plan.
 There were also many cases where leadership was not consistent in day-to-day direction to validate that what was in the plan was, in fact, a priority.